opyate/welcome-to-the-body-shop/README.md

 Anyhoo, `sbt test` runs the tests, and I think you'll agree that it works.

 A few notes, though: I have an unfair advantage in that I've worked extensively in ecommerce (it's called "promotions", not "offers", BTW) and I have also once been given this test at a bank in Canary Wharf, albeit in Java.

+# 06h32

+Ok, I'm one minute over, but I added a rough-and-ready Main so you can run this and get the cart total in the format you required.

+PS this is "web scale", because of the 21st century no-shared-DB approach. *ahem*